adamliter/psiturk-docker/README.md

 ## Tags

-The images are tagged using psiTurk version numbers, as well as the tag `latest` for the most recent version of psiTurk.
-The current tags
+The images are tagged using psiTurk version numbers, as well as the tag `latest` for the most recent version of psiTurk available on [PyPI][pypi-psiturk] and `dev` for the most recent version of psiTurk available on the `master` branch of the [psiTurk repository][github-psiturk].
+The current tags are:

-are:
+- `dev`
 - `latest`
 - `2.2.3`
 - `2.2.2`